liisnele/IDS2025-performace-factors/README.md

 **Goal 3:** Comparing the performance and interpretability of regression models and classification models.
 The comparison will highlight which method provides more actionable insights for identifying students at risk of low performance.

+**Instructions to run the code** All of our code is in the Jupyter Notebook called "StudentPerformance.ipynb".
+In the notebook pressing "Kernel" -> "Restart Kernel and run all Cells..." should run the whole pipeline of our project.

 **Links:** [1] https://www.kaggle.com/datasets/mosapabdelghany/student-performance-factors-dataset/data

 Project for IDS course 2025